Support the dispute at the WNO

 Demand a full time chorus, a full time wage and no compulsory redundancies.

-Sign the open letter to the WNO board
+Write to the WNO board

 Full time wage, full time chorus, no compulsory redundancies

 Singers and Equity members in the Welsh National Opera (WNO) chorus are facing devastating cuts to their jobs and pay.
-Show your support now by writing to the chair of WNO Board and asking them to intervene with management to rethink their unjust proposals.

 We demand: